All Episodes

 Now, if I'm wrong, you can call me on February 15th or sometime thereafter, if it may take an extra couple of days, and say that I was wrong.

-I think the president is gonna keep fighting to keep his promise, because that's what he's done, which is a good thing.
+I think the president is going to keep fighting to keep his promise because that's what he's done, which is a good thing.

 We always say we want politicians to fight for the promises they make, and he's doing it.

-People are most worried about are the weak Republicans in the House and Senate.
+People I'm most worried about are the weak Republicans in the House and Senate.

-By the way, Lindsey Graham, we're gonna talk to him about it.
+By the way, Lindsey Graham, we're going to talk to him about it.

 He's supporting the president on building this wall.

-Um we now have several busloads of migrants uh that were dropped off in Highway 2.
+We now have several busloads of migrants that were dropped off in Highway 2.

 We have three separate caravans coming.

-President has now ordered thousands of additional troops right now, on top of the troops that have not left.
+President has now ordered thousands of additional troops right now on top of the troops that have not left because of the 15,000 strong caravan.

-We told you about this uh other guy, four murders out in what, Nevada.
+We told you about this other guy, four murders out in what, Nevada.

-Uh one of the things that we're watching, well I have one little item on the deep state.
+One of the things that we're watching, I have one little item on the deep state.

 We'll get into more of this because Lindsey Graham wants to know why Director Ray is allowing Mueller to send 27 SWAT guys in full armor gear and armored vehicles, 17 vehicles, to arrest Roger Stone for lying to Congress.

-We have equal justice, that'll happen if the new attorney general does his job.
+That'll happen if the new Attorney General does his job.

 And they said designate the case as complex, a move that would allow for more time for trial preparation.

-I guess more time for singing and composing, just to guess.
+I guess more time for singing and composing, just a guess.

 Why would they want to do that?